 However, we know we can do more.
-This performance improvement objective has therefore been carried forward to 2018-19 and the 'supporting actions' and 'measures of success' have been reviewed and updated to reflect where progress has been made, where projects have been subject to delay and the key improvement activities planned for the coming year.
+This performance improvement objective has therefore been carried forward to 2019-20 and the 'supporting actions' and 'measures of success' have been reviewed and updated to reflect where progress has been made, where projects have been subject to delay and the key improvement activities planned for the coming year.

-- Provide and operate high quality leisure facilities through the implementation of the Indoor Leisure Business Plan: - Complete the refurbishment of Downpatrick Leisure Centre by Q3 2018-19 - Improve the customer experience at all leisure facilities by rolling out the 'Be Active' campaign and mobile technology solutions - Undertake a review of outdoor leisure facilities to determine the condition, current usage type and number of users at each location - Upgrade and improve existing sports facilities through the implementation of year two of the Sports Facility Strategy - Provide and improve fixed and non-fixed play opportunities for children and young people through the continued implementation of the Play Strategy - Engage children and young people in Community Play and other health and wellbeing initiatives across the District - Provide opportunities for women, girls, people with a disability and people from areas of high social need to participate in physical activity programmes - Consider options to progress the development of a park at the Albert Basin, Newry - Through the Play and Leisure Partnership, produce a multi-stakeholder Activity, Promotion and Development Plan, which maps out the provision of physical activity across the District, suitable for all ages and abilities
+- Provide and operate high quality leisure facilities through the implementation of the Indoor Leisure Business Plan: - Improve the customer experience at all leisure facilities by rolling out the 'Be Active' campaign and mobile technology solutions - Undertake Customer Satisfaction Surveys across selected leisure facilities by Q4 2019-20 - Upgrade and improve existing sports facilities through the implementation of year three of the Sports Facility Strategy - Provide and improve fixed and non-fixed play opportunities for children and young people through the continued implementation of the Play Strategy - Engage children and young people in Community Play and other health and wellbeing initiatives across the District - Provide opportunities for women, girls, people with a disability and people from areas of high social need to participate in physical activity programmes

+Consider options to progress the development of a park at the Albert Basin, Newry

-- 2.6% increase in attendances at indoor leisure facilities, reaching a 14% increase by 2019-20 - 9% increase in attendances at Downpatrick Leisure Centre, reaching a 72% increase by 2019-20 (when the new leisure centre completes) - Level of user satisfaction with indoor leisure facilities - Number of children and young people engaged in Community Play and other health and wellbeing initiatives - Number of participants from targeted groups involved in physical activity programmes
+- 14% increase in attendances at indoor leisure facilities - 72% increase in attendances at Down Leisure Centre - Level of customer satisfaction with indoor leisure facilities - Number of children and young people engaged in Community Play and other health and wellbeing initiatives - Number of participants from targeted groups involved in physical activity programmes

-- Improved and accessible provision of indoor and outdoor sport, leisure and recreational facilities and activities - Increase in the number of residents making healthy lifestyle choices by using sport, leisure and recreational facilities - Improved customer satisfaction with indoor leisure facilities - Improved levels of health and wellbeing for local communities
+- Improved and accessible provision of indoor and outdoor sport, leisure and recreational facilities and activities - Improved awareness and increase in the number of residents making healthy lifestyle choices by using sport, leisure and recreational activities - Improved customer satisfaction with indoor leisure facilities - Improved levels of health and wellbeing

-Corporate Plan

-Support improved health and wellbeing outcomes

-Priority Community Plan Outcome All people in Newry, Mourne and Down enjoy good health and wellbeing Outcomes Delivery Plan 2018-19 (NICS) We enjoy long, healthy, active lives Alignment with the 7 aspects of improvement Strategic effectiveness / Service quality / Service availability / Fairness / Sustainability / Efficiency / Innovation
+Corporate Plan Priority Support improved health and wellbeing outcomes Community Plan Outcome All people in Newry, Mourne and Down enjoy good health and wellbeing Programme for Government Outcome We enjoy long, healthy, active lives Alignment with the 7 aspects of improvement Strategic effectiveness / Service quality / Service availability / Fairness / Sustainability / Efficiency / Innovation

-Improve economic growth by creating new business starts, supporting the growth of existing businesses and promoting Newry, Mourne and Down as a premier tourist destination
+Improve economic growth by creating new business starts, supporting the growth of existing businesses and promoting Newry, Mourne and Down as a premier tourist destination progressing the strategic projects which form part of the Belfast Region City Deal, including the Southern Relief Road and visitor attractions in the Mourne Mountains.